 Describe the six ARAR waivers and how each might be used

-The ARARs Academy consists of two 2-hour webinars, one 3-hour webinar and a 1.5-day in-class training and is recommended for RPMs with at least six months experience and may have assisted other RPMs with Superfund sites or now are preparing to take the lead on Superfund sites.
+The ARARs Academy consists of three 4-hour webinars and a 1.5-day in-class training and is recommended for RPMs with at least six months experience and may have assisted other RPMs with Superfund sites or now are preparing to take the lead on Superfund sites.
 The ARARs Academy may also be a good review for more experienced RPMs.
 In addition, the ARARs Academy may also be valuable to EPA site attorneys, other Superfund staff, and State personnel supporting Superfund sites.
 THIS COURSE IS NOT OPEN TO ACADEMIA, CONSULTANTS, CONTRACTORS OR ANY PRIVATE ENTITIES.
 Superfund 101 and the Remedial Process course are prerequisites for attendees to participate in the ARARs Academy.

 Please note pre-work is required for this course.
 Attendees will be required to attend a three-part webinar series that will cover introductory materials including a review of important definitions, the ARAR identification process, ARAR waivers, and a review of the most common Federal ARARs.
-Each webinar will be 2- to 3-hours long and will be presented by the same instructors involved in the classroom portion of the training.
+Each webinar will be 4-hours long.
 Dates for the live webinars will be sent via email to those registered to attend the classroom training.
 If you are not able to attend the live webinar series, it will be recorded and a link to the recording will be provided to those registered to attend the classroom training that will allow you to listen at your convenience prior to the classroom delivery.
 If you have any questions regarding the webinars, please feel free to contact Jodi McCarty, ICF at email@example.com.

 Important Notice: Due to the content presented during a CEC course and the restrictions in place for non-citizens to enter federal buildings, international attendees are not permitted to attend CEC courses.